The Who Hits Back! 2023 Tour: Europe & The UK

-The 2022 tour is called The Who Hits Back! – a double entendre referring not just to their return to touring, but also bringing back plenty of hits.
+The 2023 Europe and the UK tour is called The Who Hits Back! – a double entendre referring not just to their return to touring, but also bringing back plenty of hits.
 My brief for the design of the tour logo was to produce something powerful with plenty of punch.
 Pete Townshend added to that by commenting that it would be nice not to have any of the usual images of him ‘windmilling’ and Roger spinning his microphone above his head.
-I concurred with that request wholeheartedly – it’s great to get away from those clichéd images once in a while
+I concurred with that request wholeheartedly – it’s great to get away from those clichéd images once in a while.

 And Roger . . . that surely must be the moment in ‘Won’t Get Fooled Again’ when he screams his lungs out?

-These two images were colour shots from the 2019 tour taken by William Snyder, but I gave them high contrast and reduced them to stark black and white grained images which I then ghosted to 50 percent over the red type – my favourite Milton Glaser stencil font.
+These two images were colour shots from the 2019 tour taken by William Snyder, but I gave them high contrast and reduced them to stark black and white grained images which I then ghosted over the red type – my favourite Milton Glaser stencil font.

 The tour logo appeared everywhere – on billboards, venue marquees, on social media and press advertising, VIP passes and of course on merchandising – the tour programme cover, t-shirts, hoodies, key fobs, baseball caps, china mugs, you name it . . .

-On each tour I usually get asked to design a special limited edition poster or ‘art print’ on heavyweight paperstock which is given with other exclusive merchandise items to VIP ticket holders.
+On each US tour I usually get asked to design a special limited edition poster or ‘art print’ on heavyweight paper stock which is given with other exclusive merchandise items to VIP ticket holders.
 This is the VIP print for the 2022 tour.
 I also produced a smaller edition with the red type printed in gold ink.
-These prints were signed by both Pete and Roger with the income from them going to Teen Cancer America.
+These prints were signed by both Pete and Roger with monies from them going to Teen Cancer America.